-But most of the Tennis fans have witnessed the longest match in tennis history which happened in the first round of Wimbledon in 2010 and lasted for 11 hours 5 minutes.
+But most Tennis fans have witnessed the longest match in tennis history which happened in the first round of Wimbledon in 2010 and lasted for 11 hours 5 minutes.
 Interestingly four of the top 5 encounters were played between 2010-18.

-Here is a list of all time longest matches in Tennis history:
+Here is a list of all-time longest matches in Tennis history

 5Fabrice Santoro vs Arnaud Clement (6 hours 33 minutes)